Degrees offered: B.Agri, B.E /B.Tech, B.Sc., B.Sc.(Hons), B.Tech M.Tech, B.Voc., BS

 Agronomist, Researcher, Seed Specialist, Soil Specialist, Soil Inspector, Crop Inspector, Senior Supervisor

-Eligibility for Agricultural Engineering for Undergraduate courses
+Eligibility Criteria for Agricultural Engineering at Undergraduate Level

 For B. Tech in Agricultural Engineering or B.E in Agricultural Engineering, students must have passed their 10+2 or equivalent level examination from a recognised education board in India.
 Students applying for this course must belong to the Science (Physics, Chemistry, Mathematics) stream in their higher secondary level.
 Students with Physics, Chemistry and Biology at their 10+2 level can also apply.